Understanding Homemade Dividends & Why Some Investors Prefer Them

 They are created by selling all or a portion of individual investments.
 Held in an investment portfolio.

 In the most sustainable case, the investor leaves their original investment amounts intact.
 And, positioned for growth into the future.
-Thus, allowing for additional cash flow from dividends over the long-term
+Thus, allowing for additional cash flow from dividends and capital gains over the long-term.

 At times, homemade dividends may come from the original investment.
 This is referred to as a return of capital.
 However, collecting dividends from a return of capital is not a viable long-term strategy.